 Our earthling race began;

-From a part of him, did she bestir.
+From that part of him, did her life bestir.

 From the body's protective bone